 This function writes out each of the given list of data frames as a ".csv", ".tsv", or .xlsx file in the given directory.
 Each data frame was generated as part of running an RSMTool experiment.
-All files are prefixed with the given experiment ID and suffixed with either the name of the data frame in the DataContainer (or dict) object, or a new name if new\names\dict is specified.
+All files are prefixed with the given experiment ID and suffixed with either the name of the data frame in the DataContainer (or dict) object, or a new name if new_names_dict is specified.
 Additionally, the indexes in the data frames are reset if so specified.

-- csvdir (str) Path to the output experiment sub-directory that will contain the CSV files corresponding to each of the data frames. - container\or\dict (container.DataContainer or dict) A DataContainer object or dict, where keys are data frame names and values are pd.DataFrame objects. - dataframe\names (list of str, optional) List of data frame names, one for each of the data frames.
-Defaults to None. - new\names\dict (dict, optional) New dictionary with new names for the data frames, if desired.
-Defaults to None. - include\experiment\id (str, optional) Whether to include the experiment ID in the file name.
-Defaults to True. - reset\index (bool, optional) Whether to reset the index of each data frame before writing to disk.
-Defaults to False. - file\format (str, optional) The file format in which to output the data.
+- csvdir (str) Path to the output experiment sub-directory that will contain the CSV files corresponding to each of the data frames. - container_or_dict (Union[container.DataContainer, Dict[str, pd.
+DataFrame]]) A DataContainer object or dict, where keys are data frame names and values are pandas.DataFrame objects. - dataframe_names (Optional[List[str]]) List of data frame names, one for each of the data frames.
+Defaults to None. - new_names_dict (Optional[Dict[str, str]]) New dictionary with new names for the data frames, if desired.
+Defaults to None.

+- include_experiment_id (bool) Whether to include the experiment ID in the file name.
+Defaults to True. - reset_index (bool) Whether to reset the index of each data frame before writing to disk.
+Defaults to False. - file_format (str) The file format in which to output the data.
 One of {"csv", "xlsx", "tsv"}.
-Defaults to "csv". - index (bool, optional) Whether to include the index in the output file.
+Defaults to "csv". - index (bool) Whether to include the index in the output file.
 Defaults to False.

-KeyError - If file\format is not valid, or a named data frame is not present in container\or\dict.
+KeyError - If file_format is not valid, or a named data frame is not present in container_or_dict.